Hovering over an image will enlarge it (works better on desktop than on mobile).

 SYNONYMOUS WITH Vascular Flora of the Carolinas (Radford, Ahles, & Bell, 1968): Magnolia macrophylla 080-02-003 FAMILY: Magnoliaceae

-Look for it in mesic forests, primarily over limestone, other calcareous sedimentary rocks (calcareous shales, sandstones, etc) or mafic rocks (east of the Blue Ridge), mesic hammocks in Coastal Plain
+Habitat: Mesic forests, primarily over limestone, other calcareous sedimentary rocks (calcareous shales, sandstones, etc.), or mafic rocks (east of the Blue Ridge), mesic hammocks in the Coastal Plain

 Native to the Carolinas & Georgia